I can teach you how to bottle fame, brew glory, even stopper death -- if you aren't as big a bunch of dunderheads as I usually have to teach."

-Potions Master, Defense Against the Dark Arts teacher, and Head of Slytherin at Hogwarts School of Witchcraft and Wizardry; followed Dumbledore as Headmaster.
-Personally killed by Lord Voldemort and his snake, Nagini.
+Severus Snape was Potions Master, Defense Against the Dark Arts teacher, and Head of Slytherin at Hogwarts School of Witchcraft and Wizardry; he succeeded Dumbledore as Headmaster.
+He was personally killed by Lord Voldemort and his snake, Nagini.

 Severus and Lily attended Hogwarts together from 1971 to 1978, but Severus was sorted into Slytherin and Lily was sorted into Gryffindor.
-Their other classmates included James Potter, Sirius Black, Remus Lupin, Bertha Jorkins and the children of the Death Eaters Avery and Mulciber.
-Students in other years included Regulus Black and Lucius Malfoy.
+Their other classmates included James Potter, Sirius Black, Remus Lupin and the children of the Death Eaters Avery and Mulciber.
+Students in other years included Regulus Black, Lucius Malfoy and Bertha Jorkins.
 This was the decade of Lord Voldemort’s first rise to power, and the student body at Hogwarts reflected the turmoil of the larger world.
 Blood status was fair game for schoolyard taunts and many young students were fascinated by Voldemort’s power and ideas.
 Snape, who allegedly arrived at Hogwarts knowing more curses than most upperclassmen, was one of these students.
 At any rate, Lily grew more and more disturbed as her old friend Severus developed friendships with a group of Muggle-hating Slytherins, especially Avery and Mulciber.

 Lily severed her ties with her childhood friend and married James Potter three years later, but Snape would always love her.